hwanggu-corgi/hwanggu-log/update.md

 1. My dear♥♥, I will be back from csc-369 lecture from 3:00 AM to 4:30 AM.
 I will be back asking some questions about assignment 1 to professor, and meeting with hamin after lecture.
 I will be here my dear :)♥♥
     - 형모 corgi 이뚜 back my love♥♥!!

-2. Corgi add progress #455 in assignment 1, CSC 369♥♥
+2. Corgi add progress #456 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_unlink, over♥♥
         - Corgi working on creating test code to function [1 of 3]
-        - Corgi working on adding code to function #46
+        - Corgi working on adding code to function #47
+            - Corgi fixing `segmentation fault` error in `get_directory_entry`
             - Corgi completed fixing `segmentation fault` error in `remove_directory_entry`
             - Corgi completed creating helper function `deallocate_extent_block`
                 - Corgi completed adding testing code to function [3 of 3]